DevOps-Represent/from-docker-to-kubernetes/README.md

-# DevOps Girls Docker 101
+# From Docker to Kubernetes: A Workshop

 ## What This Is

-This is a workshop which introduces basic Docker concepts - how to use it, why it's important, and where to get more information afterwards.
+This is a workshop which introduces basic Docker and Kubernetes concepts - how to use it, why it's important, and where to get more information afterwards.
 This workshop is designed to be self-running, and contains practical and conceptual information inside the repository.

 This workshop aims to for the comprehension and application of Docker knowledge.